Phone: (803) 534-7865 x 34602

 Dr. Sharon T. White

-Hello and welcome to my website!
+Hello and welcome to my webpage!
 I am honored and excited to be a part of the Marshall Elementary School family!
 Let me share with you a little bit about my background and education.
 I was born here in Orangeburg and dearly love this part of the state.
 I received my AA degree from Anderson University, my BA from Furman University, my Master's Degree from Clemson University, and my Ph.
 D. from the University of South Carolina.
 Since coming to Marshall, I have taught both fourth and fifth grades.
 Prior to my tenure here at Marshall, I served in several administrative positions both in South Carolina and in Georgia including: public charter school principal/director, elementary school principal, elementary school assistant principal, and middle school assistant principal.

-COMMUNICATION: There are several ways that you may contact me: (1) You may send me an email (firstname.lastname@example.org); I check my email at the beginning of the day, between classes, and at the end of the day.
-(2) You may call me (803-534-7865 ext.
-8602) before classes begin or at the end of the school day, if you prefer to speak to me in person.
+There are several ways that you may contact me: (1) You may send me an email (firstname.lastname@example.org); I check my email at the beginning of the day, between classes, and at the end of the day.
+(2) You may call me (803-534-7865) before classes begin or at the end of the school day, if you prefer to speak to me in person.
 (3) If you have a Class DoJo account with me, you may contact me that way--I check those messages before school, at lunchtime, and at the end of the school day.
 As always, I am here to answer your questions and assist you in any way possible.
 Thank you for the opportunity to work with both you and your child as we work towards having a productive, exciting, and successful year together!

 EXPECTATIONS: My expectations include those that I have for myself, for my students, and for you--the parents and/or guardians: